Szczyrk: Tourism and geography

 The two mountain ranges that surround the valley are dominated by the peaks of Skrzyczne at 1,257 m and Klimczok 1,117 m, both of significant interest to tourists since they have commanding views from either peak.
 Moreover, both peaks are accessible to most people in one day's hike via the tourist routes.
 Skrzyczne is also accessible via a chairlift.

 To the west of Szczyrk is Wisła, a town where the source of the Vistula (Wisła) river can be found (around the Barania Góra mountain).

+The town is home Mercure Szczyrk Resort, Europe's longest hotel, which opened in 2024 and measures 330 meters (1,082 ft) in length.
+Situated 660 meters above sea level, the 447-room four-star hotel is also the highest altitude hotel in Poland.